 With so many distractions thrown at us on a daily basis, it’s easy to lose sight of the big picture.
-This is unavoidable sometimes if you’re handling a business crisis or a family emergency.
-But if we constantly get distracted by things like social media, email and other people’s priorities, we become frustrated and stressed because we’re not attending to own wants and needs.
+Sometimes this is unavoidable—if you’re handling a business crisis or a family emergency, for instance.
+But if we constantly get distracted by things like social media, email and other people’s priorities, we become frustrated and stressed because we’re not attending to our own wants and needs.

 To make sure you stay focused on the big picture, ask yourself, What goals do I want to accomplish?
 What would I regret not achieving?
-What are your priorities?
-What makes you get out of bed every morning?
+What are my priorities?
+What makes me get out of bed every morning?